Future of learning and teaching practice, off and online

 - Is there a useful mix of pedagogies here that is of benefit to learning and teaching communities?

 - What are the challenges and the main issues at stake in the transition to digital?

 - How must we adapt our teaching expectations and learning outcomes for the potential impact on the broader cultural arts landscape?

-The ENCATC/AAAE Global Conversations session will seek to examine these issues via moderated Town Hall discussion.
-All are welcome to attend.
+The ENCATC/AAAE Global Conversations session sought to examine these issues via moderated Town Hall discussion.

 The ENCATC-AAAE-TACPS Global Conversation was first designed in 2017 by ENCATC, the Association of Arts Administration Educators (AAAE) and the Taiwan Association of Cultural Policy Studies (TACPS) as result of the Memorandums of Understanding signed by the 3 organisations in 2016 (AAAE) and 2017 (TACPS).